zhuohan123/homepage/content/home/about.md

 # About Me

-I am currently finishing my undergraduate study at Peking University, advised by Prof. [Liwei Wang](http://www.cis.pku.edu.cn/faculty/vision/wangliwei/).
-Previously, I have interned at Microsoft Research Asia and Stanford University.
-I will join UC Berkeley as a CS PhD student in fall 2019.
+I am an incoming PhD student at UC Berkeley.
+Before that, I received my B.S. in Computer Science from Peking University, advised by Prof. [Liwei Wang](http://www.cis.pku.edu.cn/faculty/vision/wangliwei/).

 My research interest is machine learning in general.
-Previously, I have worked on sequence modeling and 3D deep learning.
 I try to find insights from different domains and use them to improve the performance (accuracy, efficiency, interpretability) of current machine learning models.